Academics, advising and support services

 Q: What should a student do if their class schedule is not in their preferred modality?
 For example, if a student wants to attend all in-person classes, or prefers to take all online courses?

-A: The Keep on Learning website (https://keeplearning.vcu.edu/spring/) has helpful information for students wishing to make adjustments to their fall schedules.
-Courses may not be offered in a student's preferred modality, so students may need to work with their advisors to identify alternative classes.
+A: Courses may not be offered in a student's preferred modality, and faculty are expected to teach their courses in the modality listed on eServices.
+Faculty will not be able to offer a change in delivery modality, so students should work with their advisors to identify alternative classes.
 Students can contact and make appointments with their advisor via Navigate (vcu.navigate.eab.com).

 Q: What is the difference in dropping a class and withdrawing from a class?
 And, what are the implications?

-Q: If I have a medical condition, can I stay home and take all of my classes online?
+Q: If I have a medical/chronic health condition, can I stay home and take all of my classes online?

 Q: Will tutoring sessions be in-person, online or both?